What is Tree Pollarding?

-- In locations where space is limited, pollarding will reduce the canopy's size freeing up more space and allow more light to penetrate the surrounding area.
+- In locations where space is limited, pollarding will reduce the canopy’s size freeing up more space and allowing more light to penetrate the surrounding area.

 - Rather than eradicating the tree, pollarding means we can retain it for years to come while benefiting from its positive effects on the ecosystem and surroundings.